Single Sample DNA + Protein#

 This workflow will normalize all reads and filter amplicons/cells based on the settings set at the beginning of the workflow:

-1. Amplicon completeness: refers to the minimum percentage of barcodes for an amplicon that must have reads greater than or equal to the minimum read depth set.
+Amplicon completeness: refers to the minimum percentage of cells that must have reads greater than or equal to the minimum read depth set.
 By default this is set to 50.

-4. Diploid clone in DNA: refers to which subclone you are setting as the true diploid population.
+Diploid clone in DNA: refers to which subclone is used as the true diploid population.
 All ploidy estimates will be calculated in relation to this diploid population.
-We recommend setting this to your ‘WT’ population or most parent clone present.
+We recommend setting this to the ‘WT’ population or earliest clone present.

 Once the above filters are set, the visualizations can be changed.

-3. X-axis features: If you would prefer to only plot a subset of the data (chromosomes or genes), you can select which chromosomes/genes you would like plotted with this function.
+X-axis features: To plot a subset of the data (chromosomes or genes), select which chromosomes/genes should be plotted with this function.
 Chromosomes can be selected for ‘positions’ type plots, and Genes can be selected for ‘genes’ type plots.

 # CNV workflow to filter, normalize and estimate ploidy